browserengineering/book/book/browsersandweb.md

 somewhere.
 Instead, their component pieces and dependent databases exist, and the final product is dynamically assembled on the fly by complex build and “rendering”[^14] systems and sent over the Internet on-demand to your browser.
-The reason for this is that their contents themselves are dynamic - the result of automated computer indexes, representing the latest news, blog posts, inbox contents, advertisements, or simply personalization to your particular tastes.
+The reason for this is that their contents themselves are dynamic - composed by indices of news, blog posts, inbox contents, advertisements, and your particular tastes.

 There is also now the aforementioned _web app_, which is a computer application written entirely as a web page.
 These applications are very widespread and are